-Back in 2013 Google released an abridged version of this document.
-But now, they decided to give us everything.
+Back in 2013, Google released an abridged version of this document.
+But now, they have given us everything.
 In an overview article from Search Engine Land, they quoted Google’s Mimi Underwood who said that “ratings from evaluators do not determine individual site rankings, but are used to help us understand our experiments.”
 She added, “The evaluators base their ratings on guidelines we give them; the guidelines reflect what Google thinks search users want.”
 That last line is very important.
 These guidelines reflect what Google thinks the search users want.

-Over the past month, I have spent a lot of time reading and looking over each page in this document.
-There is a ton of information and for many, can seem overwhelming.
-Instead of rushing out to give my opinion, I wanted to make sure I really immersed myself into this document.
-The goal of this post is to highlight what I feel are the most important and impactful parts of the guidelines and to share what you can do to help improve your SEO, Website Design and over all inbound marketing strategy.
+I have spent a lot of time reading and looking over each page in this document.
+There is a ton of information, and for many, it can seem overwhelming.
+The goal of this post is to highlight what I feel are the most important and impactful parts of the guidelines and to share what you can do to help improve your SEO, Website Design, and overall inbound marketing strategy.

 Search result ratings are broken into two over-arching categories: page quality and needs met.
 Page quality looks at each page in the SERP and rates that page on a number of factors.
-We will go much more in depth in the sections below.
+We will go much more in-depth in the sections below.
 The Needs Met rating asks the rater to focus on mobile user needs and intent and judge how helpful and satisfying the results are for the mobile users.
 Notice the emphasis on “mobile user.”
-Google is gearing more and more of its focus to mobile search and website owners need to pay attention.
+Google is gearing more and more of its focus on mobile search, and website owners need to pay attention.
 A bad mobile experience can crush your site’s potential.
-In 2016 Google plans to launch the “Accelerated Mobile Pages Project.”
-This open sourced initiative is aimed at creating a faster and more optimized mobile web experience for everyone.
+In 2016, Google launched the “Accelerated Mobile Pages Project.”
+This open-sourced initiative is aimed at creating a faster and more optimized mobile web experience for everyone.
 If you are still behind on your mobile web presence, now is the time to act.

 Needs Met: (Note: This is related specifically to mobile search results)

 The majority of this post will cover Page Quality Ratings, but I wanted to make sure I briefly touched on the Needs Met Ratings.
-As many of you may already know, more searches are now done on a mobile device than on desktops.
-As marketers, designers and SEOs, we have to think about mobile first.
+More searches are now done on a mobile devices than on desktops.
+As marketers, designers, and SEOs, we have to think about mobile first.
 People using their mobile devices are looking for answers now.
 The companies and webmasters who deliver a great user experience coupled with the right information are the ones that will win big.
 The following is a list of how Needs Met Ratings are scored.